TrueCat17/Ren-Engine-deps/sources/libjpeg-turbo/BUILDING.md

     variable or the `ASM_NASM` environment variable.
 On Windows, use forward slashes rather than backslashes in the path (for example, **c:/nasm/nasm.exe**).
-  * NASM and Yasm are located in the CRB (Code Ready Builder) repository on Red Hat Enterprise Linux 8 and in the PowerTools repository on RHEL derivatives, which is not enabled by default.
+  * NASM and Yasm are located in the CRB (Code Ready Builder) or PowerTools repository on Red Hat Enterprise Linux 8+ and derivatives, which is not enabled by default.

 ### Un*x Platforms (including Linux, Mac, FreeBSD, Solaris, and Cygwin)